-The datasheet of stone axeheads found in Highland Region (Datasheet 5.1; Map 5.1) that was compiled by Susan Kruse, with additions and clarifications from Alison Sheridan and Steven Birch, contains records of 204 stone and flint axeheads, or parts thereof, (plus a further example whose findspot information is ambiguous).
-While there are bound to be further examples lurking in private hands (and possibly in museum collections additional to those listed, and in excavation assemblages that have not yet been fully published), and while much work needs to be undertaken on the systematic petrological identification and sourcing of the rock types and on the further documentation of the axeheads, it makes a good foundation for a study of this artefact type.
+The datasheet of stone axeheads found in the Highland Region (Datasheet 5.1; Map 5.1; Case Study Neolithic Axeheads) compiled by Susan Kruse, with additions from Alison Sheridan and Steven Birch, contains records of 204 stone and flint axeheads, or parts thereof.
+There are bound to be further examples in private ownership, in museum collections in addition to those listed, and in excavation assemblages that have not yet been fully published.
+While much work needs to be undertaken on the systematic petrological identification and sourcing of the rock types and the further documentation of the axeheads, Datasheet 5.1 makes a good foundation for a study of this artefact type.

-The overall distribution pattern (Map 5.1 broadly corresponds to the distribution of chambered cairns (except on Skye, where axeheads are more broadly distributed than the funerary monuments; Map 5.5).
-While it is suspected that most will turn out to have been made using locally available stone (a selection of which is shown in Fig. 5.44 and listed in Datasheet 5.1), certain axeheads stand out as being made of non-local stone, namely:
+The overall distribution pattern broadly corresponds to the distribution of chambered cairns, except for on Skye, where axeheads are more broadly distributed than the funerary monuments (Map 5.5).
+While it is suspected that most will have been made using locally available stone, certain axeheads stand out as being made of non-local stone, namely:

-- those of tuff from around the Langdale Pikes in Cumbria (allocated the title ‘Group VI rock’ by the Implement Petrology Committee: see Clough and Cummings 1988 for details);
+- those of tuff from around the Langdale Pikes in Cumbria, which have been allocated the title ‘Group VI rock’ by the Implement Petrology Committee (Clough and Cummins 1988);

 - those of porcellanite from Tievebulliagh and/or Brockley on Rathlin Island, County Antrim (Group IX);

-- those of calc-silicate hornfels from Creag na Caillich above Killin, Perth and Kinross (Gp XXIV);
+- those of calc-silicate hornfels from Creag na Caillich above Killin, Perth and Kinross (Group XXIV);

-- two of riebeckite-felsite, from Shetland (Gp XXII);
+- two of riebeckite-felsite, from Shetland (Gp XXII), and;

 - some, if not most, of those made of flint.